10.8 Accuracy Reference

 Absolute accuracy is how closely the point cloud registers to a real-world coordinate system.
 It requires external control: RTK, PPK, or surveyed ground control points.
 Technique alone cannot produce absolute accuracy, no matter how well the scan is executed.

-The 3.0 cm RMSE absolute accuracy figure applies when RTK or GCPs are used correctly.
-It is not the accuracy of a pure SLAM scan.
+The 3 cm RMSE absolute accuracy figure (L2 Pro, K2, K1) applies when RTK or GCPs are used correctly.
+On the K2 the published figure carries a stated maximum of 5 cm, so quote the range rather than the headline number when a client is holding you to a tolerance.
+None of these figures describe a pure SLAM scan.
 A scan without any georeferencing has no defined absolute accuracy because it has no connection to a coordinate system.

 The Two Sources of Elevation Error

-This is why the hybrid approach (RTK plus GCPs) produces the best results for demanding projects: RTK eliminates IMU leveling error and GCPs constrain accumulated SLAM drift across the dataset.
-Each addresses a different error source.
+Why the hybrid approach (RTK plus GCPs) produces the best results for demanding projects.
+RTK provides continuous coordinate alignment and eliminates IMU leveling error.
+Surveyed GCPs also eliminate IMU leveling error and constrain accumulated SLAM drift at discrete anchor points across the dataset.
+Together they provide redundant leveling correction and the tightest overall constraint on both error sources.

 Loop closure improves relative accuracy.
 It does not provide absolute accuracy.
 A perfectly looped scan with no georeferencing still has no connection to a real-world coordinate system.